-In this section, I mention the greyhound racing distances used in the United Kingdom and Ireland and explain how prefixes identify each distance.
+In this section, I mention the dog racing distances used in the United Kingdom & Ireland and explain how different prefixes identify each race distance.
 Please see British & Irish Greyhound Track Race Lengths.

-Greyhound Predictor Software lets you predict races over 3 lengths: 515 metres = 563 yards, 500 metres = 547 yards and 480 metres = 525 yards.
-Please select a race close to any of these distances to obtain the best predictions!
+Greyhound Predictor Software v2.0 lets you predict 3 race lengths: 515 metres = 563 yards, 500 metres = 547 yards and 480 metres = 525 yards.
+When studying raceform, please select a race close to any of these distances to obtain the best predictions!

-All race distances can be displayed in either metres or yards by selecting Options from the Main Menu.
-Alternatively, you can pre-set your own distance measurements by finding the Configuration Utility on your computer: (Start - Programs - Greyhound Predictor v2.0 - Configuration) as the default mode of your choice, each time you start up Greyhound Predictor only then will these settings be saved for you!
+All race lengths can be displayed in metres or yards by choosing Options from the Main Menu.
+Alternatively, you can pre-set your own distance measurements by finding the Configuration Utility on your computer: (Start - Programs - Greyhound Predictor v2.0 - Configuration) as the default mode of your choice, each time you start up Greyhound Predictor only then will these race settings be saved for you!

-By far the most common distance used for racing in England, Ireland & Scotland is 480 metres or 525 yards: Arc - (Swindon), Gold Cup - (Monmore), All England Cup and Angel Of The North Oaks - (Newcastle), Grand National - (Central Park), Irish Oaks and Gold Cup - (Shelbourne Park), Kirby Memorial - (Limerick), Laurels - (Curraheen Park), Produce Stakes - (Clonmel), Gold Cup - (Drumbo Park), Scottish Derby - (Shawfield) are all run over this standard trip.
+The most common distance used for dog racing in England, Ireland and Scotland is 480 metres or 525 yards: Ladbrokes Gold Cup - (Monmore Green), All England Cup and Angel Of The North Oaks - (Newcastle), Kent Derby and Grand National - (Central Park), Produce Stakes - (Clonmel), Irish Oaks, Gold Cup - (Shelbourne Park), Kirby Memorial - (Limerick), Irish Laurels - (Cork), Scottish Derby - (Shawfield) are all run over this standard trip.

-The Cesarewitch is one of the original classics, first held in 1928 at West Ham over 600 yards until in 1972 the event transferred to Belle Vue, Manchester over 880 yards, and was the first time a classic had been held in the North of England.
-In 1995 the GRA (Greyhound Racing Association) switched the venue to Catford run over 715 metres.
-In 2001 it moved to Oxford run over 645 metres / 705 yards until it's closure in 2012 and is now run over 550 metres at Henlow.
-The longest marathon race held in England is the Ladbrokes 1048 held 21/02/17 at Crayford over 874 metres / 956 yards.
+The Cesarewitch is another of the original classics, first staged in 1928 at West Ham over 600 yards, following that tracks closure the event transferred in 1972 to Belle Vue over 880 yards and was the first time a classic had been staged in the North of England.
+In 1995 the GRA switched the venue to Catford over 718 metres / 785 yards.
+In 2001 it moved to Oxford run over 645 metres / 705 yards until it's closure in 2012.
+In the following years the race wasn't run until in 2019 Ladbrokes / Coral stepped in to sponsor the event run at Crayford over 874 metres / 956 yards.
 The 2020 Cesarewitch was held at Romford over 925 metres / 1012 yards.

-In Australia there are two types of race lengths: Sprint = all races up to and including 564 metres, and Distance = all races over 565 metres or further.
+In Australia only two categories are used: SPRINT = all races up to and including 564 metres, and DISTANCE = all races over 565 metres or further.

-The positioning of the starting traps is very important as regular races take place where the runners are only afforded a 'short run' to the first corner.
-Frequently races result in first bend trouble due to the distinct lack of 'racing room' and therefore will always be a little more difficult to predict!
+The positioning of the starting traps is very important as regular distances take place where runners are only afforded a 'short run' to the first corner.
+These contests frequently result in 1st bend trouble due to the distinct lack of 'racing room' and therefore will always be a little more difficult to predict!

-The greyhound form statistic length of race? is found in the top right corner of each race heading.
+The greyhound form statistic length of race? is found at the top of each race heading.

-Now select and enter one of the 3 distances.
+Now select and enter one of the three distances supplied.

-You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of 7 questions by again studying the form for each runner starting with trap one.
+You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of seven questions by again studying the raceform for each runner starting with trap one.
 Please select as before by highlighting any of the multiple choice answers and PRESS SPACEBAR to enter.
-Please note: race lengths, ages, weights and racetimes will require you to enter numerical answers by using the number digits on your keypad.
+Please note: race lengths, ages, weights and racetimes will require you to enter numerical answers by using the number digits situated on your keypad.

 Next Page: Runner or Vacant